-If you are an avid researcher of plants for decoration purpose, then you must know that big is not always the answer.
+If you are an avid researcher of plants for decoration purposes, then you must know that big is not always the answer.
 Desk plants are some of the best addition you can think of when you are getting plants.
-The most proper way of mingling aesthetic value and functionality of the plant is to just let the plant be and let it adjust and thrive to its best in its natural environment while having some use.
-Plants such as Syngoniums, ZZ Plant , Aralia Plant are excellent air-purifying plants that make great desk addition.
-Also these are great addition to your homes in case you have a space constraints and/or not so bright locations with minimal amount of light.
+The most proper way of mingling the aesthetic value and functionality of the plant is to just let the plant be and let it adjust and thrive to its best in its natural environment while having some use.
+Plants such as Syngoniums, ZZ Plant, and Aralia Plant are excellent air-purifying plants that make great desk addition.
+Also, these are a great addition to your homes in case you have space constraints and/or not-so-bright locations with a minimal amount of light.
 Not only will they fill the space with a healthy, living alternative, but will also have a plethora of benefits.

-The advantage of using desk plants is that you can choose from a variety of shape, size, colour and can actually choose plants according to the amount of light that the spot gets.
-Window desks that get abundant sunlight are perfect places for those plants that have a passion for sunlight, such as Jade Plant, succulents, flowering plants etc. Not only do they add beauty and a dash of green to the space, but also helps in eliminating decor with man-made and processed items.
-Plants such as Table Palm, Anthuriums, Peace Lily, Money Plants- that are potent air-purifiers, but do not need a lot of light for survival are perfect options to put in small planters with complementing shades.
+The advantage of using desk plants is that you can choose from a variety of shapes, sizes, and colors and can actually choose plants according to the amount of light that the spot gets.
+Window desks that get abundant sunlight are perfect places for those plants that have a passion for sunlight, such as Jade plants, succulents, flowering plants, etc. Not only do they add beauty and a dash of green to the space, but also help in eliminating decor with man-made and processed items.
+Plants such as Table Palm, Anthuriums, Peace Lily, and Money Plants- that are potent air-purifiers, but do not need a lot of light for survival are perfect options to put in small planters with complementing shades.

 1. Anthurium is an excellent plant for those who are looking for indoor flowering plants.

-2. Table Palm go well in dark corners that do not get a lot of bright filtered light.
+2. Table Palm goes well in dark corners that do not get a lot of bright filtered light.

 4. Air Plants:

-The new rage among plant parents are the amazing Air Plants.
+The new rage among plant parents is the amazing Air Plants.
 Requiring practically zero potting medium for growth, these plants can, quite literally, be kept just about anywhere.
-From failed terrariums, to decor tops, they can survive anything and anywhere.
+From failed terrariums to decor tops, they can survive anything and anywhere.
 Basically epiphytes, Air plants don't really need soil to grow since their trichomes can drive nutrients and moisture from the atmosphere and can start growing.
-Though in wild there is a competition for light and water, since they invade the tree trunks, but you can give them a little care in your homes and they will be perfectly happy.
-Air plants look amazing in empty corners as hanging plants, low light counter tops and other location that are not very supportive of your regular plants.
+Though in wild there is competition for light and water since they invade the tree trunks, you can give them a little care in your homes and they will be perfectly happy.
+Air plants look amazing in empty corners as hanging plants, low light countertops, and other locations that are not very supportive of your regular plants.